wp-plugins/realhomes-xml-csv-property-listings-import/readme.txt

 * Easily import gallery images, property attachments, sliders, and property videos.

 * Supports files in any format and structure.
 There are no requirements that the data in your file be organized in a certain way.
-RealHomes CSV imports are easy, no matter the structure of your file.
-RealHomes XML imports are flexible and work with any XML file.
+CSV imports into RealHomes is easy, no matter the structure of your file.

 * Supports files of practically unlimited size by automatically splitting them into chunks.
 WP All Import is limited solely by your server settings.